 - 36% say that Google reviews and other review sites are the top factors in their buying decision

 Google reviews are independent reviews posted by customers, for customers.
-They can be prompted on your website and other social channels, giving the customer more confidence in the business, while also supporting your other marketing initiatives.
+They can be prompted on your website and other social channels, giving the customer more confidence in the business.

-Google reviews have a significant impact on your page rank, according to SEO software firm Moz.
+Google reviews have a significant impact on your page rank, according to Google themselves.
 This helps with search rankings in Google and can further help increase your business’ exposure online.
 An NPS survey cannot provide the same sort of benefits that reviews can bring to your online reputation and your website.

 AddMe Reviews – NPS System

-AddMe Reviews uses the NPS score within the review management platform, as seen below.
+AddMe Reviews uses the NPS score within the review management platform , as seen below.
 NPS can be a great way to measure the level of customer satisfaction for any particular business.
-Our platform makes this process easy to implement and NPS marketing can begin quickly to begin the process of improving your business.
+The Net Promoter Score features makes this process easy to implement and NPS marketing can begin right away to start the process of improving your business.

 The Bottom Line